 - Active Rural Communities

 The human performance stream aims to improve human function in exercise and sports tasks, with the aim of developing nterventions that optimise the performance of various populations during physical activity.

 The theme draws together La Trobe Rural Health researchers from the departments of Exercise Physiology, Physiotherapy, Podiatry, Paramedicine, Public Health, Dietetics & Human Nutrition, Rural Health, the Violet Vines Marshman Centre for Rural Health Research and the John Richards Centre for Rural Ageing Research, as well as drawing on expertise from other La Trobe disciplines such as Sport Exercise and Rehabilitation.

 Research partners include the Bendigo Braves, Bendigo Spirit, AFL Victoria, Bendigo Health, the School of Physical Education of the Brazilian Army, Ibtec-Brazil and Australia Post.
-The stream is led by Dr Dan Wundersitz and Dr Rodrigo Bini.
+The stream is led by Dr Daniel Wundersitz and Dr Rodrigo Bini.